O-1 Visa Approval Rate: What the Numbers Say in March 2026

 - Petitions are stronger with detailed recommendation letters, thorough documentation, and a clear connection to USCIS criteria.

 Many people assume that criteria like “extraordinary ability” and “extraordinary achievement” mean the visa is next to impossible to get.
 But the truth is, the O-1 visa has a relatively high approval rate.
-And that’s especially true for applicants who meet the eligibility criteria and take the time and care to effectively prepare their petitions.
+And that’s especially true for applicants who meet the eligibility criteria and take the time and care to prepare strong petitions.

-💡What is the O-1 visa?
+| 💡What is the O-1 visa?
 The O-1 is a U.S. nonimmigrant visa for individuals with extraordinary ability or outstanding achievements in their field.
 It’s designed for top performers in areas like science, technology, business, the motion picture and/or television industry, the arts, and athletics.
 Unlike many other visas, it’s based on merit, not quotas, and offers greater flexibility, renewability, and mobility. |

 Historically, the O-1 visa has had consistently high approval rates, according to data from the U.S. Department of State Bureau of Consular Affairs’ Nonimmigrant Visa Statistics.
 These figures reflect a stable pattern in adjudication outcomes over recent years.